How Often Can I Do Red Light Therapy? Safe Frequency Guide

 How Long Should Each Red Light Therapy Session Last?

 The length of each session depends on what you’re treating and how deeply the light needs to reach.
 For most skin-related concerns, 5–10 minutes per area is often enough.
-Picture it like steeping a cup of tea—past a certain point, leaving the bag in doesn’t make the flavor stronger.

 Red Light Therapy Frequency for Specific Conditions